Back to photos of the RACC Undergraduate Interns

 Hey!
 I'm María del Mar Díaz, a Biology senior at the University of Puerto Rico, Rio Piedras Campus.
 After my bachelor's degree, I plan to pursue a doctorate in Pharmacy.
 Since I like to branch out to other sciences, this summer I'll be working with Dr. Donald Ross in the analysis of soil nutrients in Lake Champlain.
 The goal is to determine phosphorus and nitrogen gradients along stream corridors, which cause algae blooms.
 About myself, I know Sign Language, love nature, animals, music.
 I also enjoy spending the day at rivers, forests, beaches and just hang out with friends!

 My name is Carey Favaloro.
 I am a rising senior at Middlebury College studying Conservation Biology with a minor in Psychology.
-This summer I am working with Sallie Sheldon and several other research interns investigating the response and resilience of macroinvertebrates in Vermont streams following Tropical Storm Irene.
+This summer I am working with Sallie Sheldon and several other research interns investigating the response of macroinvertebrates in Vermont streams following Tropical Storm Irene.
 When I'm not doing biology, I love spending time hiking, canoeing, climbing-- you name it!
 A large part of what attracts me about biology is the way it enhances and informs my outdoor experiences

 My name is Reine Fowajuh and I am a rising junior at the University of Maryland Eastern Shore.
 My major is Biology with minor in sociology and this summer I am working in the Rubenstein research lab at the University of Vermont trying to understand nutrient dynamics in the Missisquoi Bay.
 I am mainly working with Courtney Giles on testing Phosphorus sedimentation in the bay and the different types of Phosphorus particles located in the bay.
 I'm hoping to obtain a Ph.D. and this is my first research experience so I'm acquiring more knowledge on what I might research as a career.